South Park China Problem Shrugged Off By Creators

 Why the China Problem Matters to the Entertainment Industry

 The funny part of the NBA and South Park China problem is just how on the nose the show is about the current situation.
 ESPN, owned by Disney, released an internal memo stating nobody could talk about the China problem on air.
 Disney has a lot of money in China, including everything from markets for its films, merchandise, and other business dealings.
 It’s exciting to get hyped over Disney+ and other things the media titan is working on.
 At the same time, we have to remember they’re still a business.
-The streaming wars means great content for us, but also problematic moments like this where the rights of Americans and other people around the world are exposed as second to financial gain and economic sustainability.
+The struggle between the streaming wars contenders means great content for us, but also problematic moments like this where the rights of Americans and other people around the world are exposed as second to financial gain and economic sustainability.

 If you’re wondering what all this means, or what you can do, the answer is nothing.
 We’re in an age of larger than life media conglomerates trying to make as much money as they possibly can.
 There are some major concerns regarding the amount of companies under the Disney umbrella now.
 Everyone can decide how much they want it to affect their entertainment behaviors, but it all leaves a bad taste in my mouth.